-One of the most important components of a shirt, the placket keeps your shirt looking smart and functioning well.
-There are three types of plackets for the modern man, which serves different roles in making a shirt.
+One of the most important components of a dress shirt, the placket keeps your shirt looking smart and functioning well.
+There are four types of plackets for the modern man, which serves different roles in making a shirt: buttoning with no front placket, buttoning with placket, hidden buttons and popover.
+Each of these laces serves to adapt the dress shirt to different occasions of use.
+Let’s see the details.

 What’s the placket